PDF(297.7 KB) View with Adobe Reader on a variety of devices

-This document describes the steps required to replace faulty Motherboard of a server in an Ultra-M setup that hosts CPS Virtual Network Functions (VNFs).
+This document describes the steps required to replace a faulty motherboard of a server in an Ultra-M setup that hosts CPS Virtual Network Functions (VNFs).

 Ultra-M is a pre-packaged and validated virtualized mobile packet core solution that is designed in order to simplify the deployment of VNFs.
 OpenStack is the Virtualized Infrastructure Manager (VIM) for Ultra-M and consists of these node types: